Ritual Modes: Divergent modes of ritual, social cohesion, prosociality, and conflict

 - Objective 3 examines the functions of ritual and cohesion in cultural group selection

-This is a five-year project involving collaborations with anthropologists, psychologists, historians, archaeologists, and evolutionary biologists from around the world with data collection in Brazil, Japan, USA, Israel, Afghanistan, Australia, New Zealand, and Libya.
+Overall, these research objectives aim to provide insights into key questions (e.g., what are the fundamental building blocks of group rituals?), understudied groups (e.g., revolutionary combatants), and unresolved debates in many fields (e.g., what motivates self-sacrifice?).
+This is a five-year project involving collaborations with anthropologists, psychologists, historians, archaeologists, and evolutionary theorists from around the world with data collection in Brazil, Japan, USA, Libya, Cameroon, Indonesia, Australia, New Zealand, and Vanuatu.